 How much can I contribute?

-For the 2021 and 2022 tax years, you can contribute the lesser of $6,000 (or $7,000 if you’re age 50 or older by the end of the year) or your taxable compensation for the year.
+For the 2022 tax year, you can contribute the lesser of $6,000 (or $7,000 if you’re age 50 or older by the end of the year) or your taxable compensation for the year.
+The maximum contribution increases to $6,500 for 2023 (or $7,500 for those 50 and over).
 This is the maximum amount you can contribute across all your traditional and Roth IRAs.
 Note that Roth contributions may be limited if your earnings exceed certain limits.
 See below for details.

 When should I make contributions?